microsoft/O-CNN/README.md

         [--output_path  <The output path>=.]
         [--rot_num  <Number of poses rotated along the upright axis>=12] [--split_label  <Compute per node splitting label>=0]
-        [--th_distance  <The threshold for simplifying octree>=0.866]
+        [--th_distance  <The threshold for simplifying octree>=2.0f]
-        [--th_normal  <The threshold for simplifying octree>=0.5]
+        [--th_normal  <The threshold for simplifying octree>=0.2f]
 Example:
-    octree --filenames filelist.txt --depth 5  // process all the points into octrees of depth 5
+    // process all the points into octrees of depth 5 octree --filenames filelist.txt --depth 5  --axis z
 ```
 - Store all the octree files in a  `leveldb` or `lmdb` database by the tool `convert_octree_data`, which serves as the input of Caffe.
 For the ones who are new to the [Caffe](http://caffe.berkeleyvision.org/) framework and do not know how to use the generated database to run the neural network training and tesing, the tutorial on [this page](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) are highly recommanded.
 ```